mreherefortea/Documents/Best Practices.md

     Examples of entries would be code blocks, block quotes (>), images.
 This is commonly referred to as keeping things "in-line".
 If they are not properly indented, the numbering will break.

-The following are aesthetic suggestions:
+_The following are aesthetic suggestions_:

 1. Exercises should have a header one next to them (header 1 = #).
 1. Tasks should have a header two next to them (header 2 = ##).